-b.
-Others (continued)

-- (iv) During the nine months period ended September 30, 2023 and 2022, the Group obtained proceeds from the insurance claim on lost and broken property and equipment, with a total value of Rp160 billion and Rp267 billion, respectively, and were recorded as part of "Other income net" in the consolidated statements of profit or loss and other comprehensive income.
-During September 30, 2023 and 2022, the net carrying values of those assets of Rp148 billion and Rp244 billion, respectively, were charged to the consolidated statements of profit or loss and other comprehensive income. - (v) In 2022, the estimated useful lives of Group towers were changed from 30 to 40 years.
-The impact of reduction in the depreciation expense for the year ended December 31, 2022 and the estimate for the year ended 2023 amounted to Rp93 billion and Rp373 billion, respectively.
-Towers are presented as part of transmission installation and equipment. - (vi) As of September 30, 2023 and December 31, 2022, the equipment units of Telkomsel with the carrying amount of Rp6 billion, respectively, to be exchanged, and therefore the equipment units were reclassified as assets held for sale in the consolidated statement of financial position.
-As of September 30, 2023 and December 31, 2022, the equipment units of Telkomsel with the net carrying amount of RpNil and Rp909 billion, respectively, had been exchanged with equipment units of PT ZTE Indonesia.
-There is no provision for impairment of assets held for sale as of September 30, 2023 and December 31, 2022. - (vii) In 2021, the Company decided to discontinue the use of MSAN assets and accelerate the depreciation of the MSAN assets, which have been fully depreciated in 2022.
+- b.
+Others (continued) - (iv) During 2023 and 2022, the Group obtained proceeds from the insurance claim on lost and damaged property and equipment, with a total value of Rp199 billion and Rp299 billion, respectively, and were recorded as part of "Other income - net" in the consolidated statements of profit or loss and other comprehensive income.
+During 2023 and 2022, the net carrying values of these assets amounted to Rp185 billion and Rp270 billion, respectively, were charged to the consolidated statements of profit or loss and other comprehensive income. - (v) In 2022, the estimated useful lives of Group towers were changed from 30 to 40 years.
+The impact of reduction in the depreciation expense for the year ended December 31, 2022 amounted to Rp93 billion.
+Towers are presented as part of transmission installation and equipment. - (vi) In 2022, the equipment units of Telkomsel with the net carrying amount of Rp909 billion had been exchanged with equipment units of PT ZTE Indonesia. - (vii) In 2021, the Company decided to discontinue the use of MSAN assets and accelerate the depreciation of the MSAN assets, which were fully depreciated in 2022.
 The impact of accelerated depreciation of MSAN assets for the year ended December 31, 2022 amounted to Rp1,494 billion.
-MSAN assets are presented as part of cable network. - (viii) The Group owns several pieces of land located throughout Indonesia with Right to Build ("Hak Guna Bangunan" or "HGB") for a period of 8-50 years which will expire between 2023 and 2071.
-Management believes that there will be no issue in obtaining the extension of the land rights when they expire. - (ix) As of September 30, 2023 and December 31, 2022, the Group's property and equipment excluding land rights, with net carrying amount of Rp168,072 billion and Rp172,112 billion, respectively, were insured againts fire, theft, earthquake and other specified risks, including business interruption, under blanket policies totalling Rp33,040 billion and Rp36,319 billion, HK10 million, SG\$373 million, and MYRNiI and MYR54 million, respectively, and first loss basis amounted to Rp2,750 billion, respectively.
-Management believes that the insurance coverage is adequate to cover potential lossess from the insured risks. - (x) As of September 30, 2023 and December 31, 2022, the percentage of completion of property under construction was approximately 85.23% and 55.91% respectively, of the total contract value, with estimated dates of completion until December 2025 and August 2025, respectively.
+MSAN assets are presented as part of cable network. - (viii) The Group owns several pieces of land located throughout Indonesia with Right to Build ("Hak Guna Bangunan" or "HGB") for a period of 8-50 years which will expire between 2024 and 2071.
+Management believes that there will be no issue in obtaining the extension of the land rights when they expire. - (ix) As of December 31, 2023 and 2022, the Group's property and equipment excluding land rights, with a net carrying amount of Rp175,519 billion and Rp172,112 billion, respectively, were insured againts fire, theft, earthquake and other specified risks, including business interruption.
+The total blanket policies as of December 31, 2023 and 2022 amounted to Rp41,045 billion and Rp36,319 billion, HK10 million, SG\$373 million, and MYRNiI and MYR54 million, respectively, and first loss basis amounted to Rp2,750 billion, respectively.
+Management believes that the insurance coverage is adequate to cover potential losses from the insured risks. - (x) As of December 31, 2023 and 2022, the percentage of completion of property under construction was approximately 74.09% and 55.91%, respectively, of the total contract value or Rp5,836 billion and Rp3,934 billion are recorded as amount of expenditures in property under construction, respectively, with estimated dates of completion until December 2025 and August 2025, respectively.
 The balance of property under construction mainly consist of buildings, transmission installation and equipment, cable network, and power supply.
-Management believes that there is no impediment to the completion of the construction in progress. - (xi) As of September 30, 2023 and December 31, 2022, all assets owned by the Company have been pledged as collateral for bonds (Note 19b) while certain property and equipment of the Company's subsidiaries with gross carrying value amounting to Rp18,306 billion and Rp18,370 billion, respectively, have been pledged as collateral under lending agreements (Notes 18a and 19c).
+Management believes that there is no impediment to the completion of the construction in progress. - (xi) As of December 31, 2023 and 2022, all assets owned by the Company have been pledged as collateral for bonds (Note 19b) while certain property and equipment of the Company's subsidiaries with gross carrying value amounting to Rp3,076 billion and Rp18,370 billion, respectively, have been pledged as collateral under lending agreements (Notes 18a and 19c).